 - What is the budget available?

-- What are the timelines?
+- What are the timelines and the project schedule?

-- What the benefits can be gained?
+- What benefits can be gained?

 - What are the deadlines for achieving the benefits?